EpiphanySoft/phylo/README.md

 ## Conclusion

-For some opinions on when to use async methods see this [article](Async-vs-Sync.md).
+For some opinions on when to use async methods see [here](Async-vs-Sync.md).

 Enjoy!